AdeelArifKhan/my-algo-bank/README.md

+🔗 Hello
-🔗 Hello Bank – Algorand Smart Contract (Workshop 3.0 Python) This project demonstrates a Python smart contract deployed on the Algorand LocalNet using AlgoKit.
+My Algo Bank – Algorand Smart Contract (Workshop 3.0 Python) Practice This project demonstrates a Python smart contract deployed on the Algorand LocalNet using AlgoKit.
 The contract provides a simple App Call method and supports ALGO transactions within a simulation environment.

 ✅ Key Features: